Alessine/TidyTuesday-Visualizations/README.md

 # April 2021
 ## Deforestation in Brazil
-I created treemaps to show the break up of forest area loss into different reasons, the data was provided by <a href= "https://ourworldindata.org/">Our World in Data
+I created treemaps to show the break up of forest area loss in the years 2001-2013 by its different drivers.
+The data was provided by [Our World in Data](https://ourworldindata.org/").

 ![](W15_Deforestation_in_Brazil/drivers_rainforest_loss.gif)